jgmortim/massdrop-ctrl-keymap/README.md

 * The JSON files under `/resources/json/` are compatible with https://www.keyboard-layout-editor.com/ and were used to generate the images in this README.
+* This README contains colored squared each time an LED color is mentioned.
+The color codes used in this README are different from the codes actually driving the LEDs.
+This is because the LEDs on the keyboard are not very color accurate.
+The color codes in this README are approximations of the actual output on the keyboard.